GoSec-Labs/Go-vulnerabilities/aes-cbc-iv-reuse/Report.md

     - Identifying file types with known headers (e.g., "PK" for ZIP files, "%PDF" for PDF files).
     - Recognizing structured data where initial fields are often the same (e.g., session tokens like `"session_id:"`, API keys like `"sk_live_..."`).
     - Determining if different encrypted records in a database share common leading information.
 3. **Partial Plaintext Recovery (Information Leakage):** By observing patterns and commonalities across multiple ciphertexts generated with a reused IV, an attacker can infer partial information about the plaintexts.
-For instance, if an attacker knows that a message is either "APPROVE" or "DENIED" (padded to a block), and they have an example ciphertext for "APPROVE" (with the reused IV), they can determine if other messages are also "APPROVE".**7**
+For instance, if an attacker knows that a message is either "APPROVE" or "DENIED" (padded to a block), and they have an example ciphertext for "APPROVE" (with the reused IV), they can determine if other messages are also "APPROVE".
 4. **Full Plaintext Recovery (with Predictable IVs and Chosen Plaintext):** In scenarios where the IV is predictable and the attacker can submit chosen plaintexts for encryption (a chosen-plaintext attack or CPA), they may be able to decrypt targeted ciphertext blocks.
 This is a more advanced attack but can lead to complete plaintext recovery for affected blocks.
 The BEAST attack is a practical example of this against TLS.
 5. **Facilitating Other Attacks:** Information gleaned from IV reuse might be used as a stepping stone for other attacks.
 For example, identifying the format or type of encrypted data could help an attacker focus subsequent cryptanalysis efforts or exploit other vulnerabilities related to how that data is processed.